Technology · Key Management

 Sovereign by design.
 Your keys, not ours.

 Our Key Management System custodies opaque containers — never their contents.
-The master key lives in your hands, attested by hardware, verified by you, forever outside our operator perimeter.
+The master key lives in your hands, bound to hardware, verified by you, forever outside our operator perimeter.

 Hardware-Rooted Trust, Not Operator Promises